by Brook Walsh

 You are responsible, financially and physically, for any repairs or services needed to the home.

-Always do your research prior to purchasing a home to determine whether it’s a good fit for a flip.
-It’s ideal if you have the knowledge yourself so you don’t have to hire anyone, but bringing on a professional building inspector or contractor will help identify hidden problem areas which could substantially add to the cost of repairs.
+Always do your research before purchasing a home to determine whether it’s a good fit for a flip.
+It’s ideal if you know yourself so you don’t have to hire anyone, but bringing on a professional building inspector or contractor will help identify hidden problem areas which could substantially add to the cost of repairs.
 Things like mold and rot in between the floors and walls isn’t obvious unless you know to look for them and are very costly to repair.

 Pros To Flipping Your Home

 It’s a short-term project.
-It’s a lot of capital and work up front, but once you sell the property you’ll (hopefully) have more money in your pocket and be done with it.
+It’s a lot of capital and works up front, but once you sell the property you’ll (hopefully) have more money in your pocket and be done with it.

 Cons To Flipping Your House